 This reflex can be easily hacked into and you can train your brain to experience the information you need.
 It’s a conditioned reflex, just like a mouse that has started associating food with the ring of a bell.

 So, if you are preparing for an exam, you can do this:

 Take a cheap perfume that you haven’t used before and that doesn’t associate your memories with anybody or anything.
 Spray it onto yourself while you are studying and take a shower when you are finished.
 Then you could go to bed (read more about sleep and memory below).

 Next time you want to remember the information you gathered while wearing the perfume, spray some of it onto yourself again.
 However, don’t use the perfume in other situations, except for studying.

 You can do this with other stimuli as well.
-Like rubbing a pebble with a unique texture, or chewing a gum with a different flavor.
+Like rubbing a pebble with a unique texture, or chewing a pack of gum with a different flavor.
 Give it a try.